-- 'Two-week wait' standards are met by all countries, '31-day wait' is met by all but Northern Ireland, and '62-day wait' is not met by any country for all cancers combined.
+- 'Two-week wait' standards are met by all countries, '31-day wait' is met by all but Northern Ireland and Wales, and '62-day wait' is not met by any country for all cancers combined.

 About this data

 The latest data available for most cancers in the UK are: incidence 2013, mortality 2012 and survival 2010-11.
 Source years are specified in each section, for these and all other datasets.

 Coding and counting information is available with the in-depth content by cancer type.